Julian Lennon Interview: Happiness Is a Colombian Tribe

 Julian Lennon: I very much feel, at least from the last album and this album, that now musically I consider myself much more of a songsmith than an actual performer because I’m not one that goes out on the road a lot these days.
 I haven’t for a while in fact.
 I love playing shows every once in a while, but I’ve been there and done that and played all kinds of sizes from arenas to theatres to clubs and bars.
 It’s fun in your younger days (laughs).
 Not saying that I’m old, but photography found me, and I’ve absolutely fallen in love with it.
 It’s my number one passion, and I’m just driven by it.
 That and the White Feather Foundation are my priorities these days.

-As much as I love music, it’s definitely taken a little bit of a backseat.
+As much as I love music, it’s definitely taken a little bit of a back seat.
 It’s something I still love to do, but it’s more … I wouldn’t say a hobby because it’s still a career.
 It’s just that I’m not interested in the promotional tour flogging of all of that stuff.
 Life is too short as they say, and I want to achieve the things I want to achieve with the White Feather Foundation and photography.
 Music is coming along for the ride I guess.

 Melissa Parker (Smashing Interviews Magazine): What life lessons did you learn from your parents at an early age?

 Julian Lennon: I think mum taught me how to be humble.
 Mom taught me how to love, how to be loved, all the good and beautiful qualities in life.
 Dad taught me how not to do those things.
 That’s one of the reasons I’ve never had children to this point because I didn’t want to do the same thing as dad did to me.
 Musically, I thought he was a genius with the other boys.
-They were incredible and without question, one of the best, if not the best songwriters that ever lived.
+They were incredible and, without question, one of the best, if not the best songwriters that ever lived.

 On a personal level, I’m afraid to say that dad wasn’t much of a father.
 So I learned how not to be a father from him in so many respects.
 But that’s a good thing because it just means that I won’t do that.
 Our family or generation moving forward will hopefully be better, nicer, kinder people.
 But that’s a good lesson.
 It’s a good lesson.

 It doesn’t mean I don’t love my dad.
 It just means that we weren’t able to be together growing up.
 I know his reasons, and I forgive him for all of that.
 Life is about moving forward, taking all of that with you, learning from all of those circumstances and trying to live a better and happier life.
-That’s certainly what I do without question.
+That’s certainly what I do, without question.
 I’m certainly not one that lives in the past.

 Melissa Parker (Smashing Interviews Magazine): What’s next for you?